Dwayne Missouri: Colorado Crush (AFL)

 In 2003, he was signed by the Colorado Crush of the Arena Football League.
 He played in 7 games, making 8.5 total tackles, one sack, and 3 passes defensed.
 On September 17, he was traded to the Philadelphia Soul in exchange for a first round draft choice in the 2004 Expansion Draft.

 Philadelphia Soul (AFL)

 In his 4 seasons with the Philadelphia Soul of the Arena Football League, he registered 72.5 total tackles (10.5 for loss), 18.5 sacks, 15 passes defensed, 15 forced fumbles, 2 blocked kicks, 6 receptions for 38 yards and 2 touchdowns.
 He was released on November 12, 2007.

 Utah Blaze (AFL)

 On November 20, 2007, he was signed by the Utah Blaze of the Arena Football League.

 Personal life

 Missouri was featured in the first season of HBO's Hard Knocks series as a member of the Baltimore Ravens.
 He is currently an assistant high school football coach at McCollum High School in San Antonio, Texas and working on his alternative certification to become a special education teacher.

+On October 3, 2023 Missouri was arrested on animal cruelty charges.